Masaaki-Kato55/NYC_SHSAT_Admission_Analysis/README.md

 ## Findings:
 - The largest factor that impacts SPS acceptances is the number of applications.
+- Interestingly, achivement test scores are irrelevant to predicting SPS acceptances
-- Importantly, school climate factors (i.e., how well the students perceive the school) is the best predictor for Achievement test scores, but irrelevant when predicting SPS acceptances
+- Futheremore, school climate factors (i.e., how well the students perceive the school) is the best predictor for Achievement test scores, but irrelevant when predicting SPS acceptances
-- This suggest the possiblity of a latent factor that is captured by the number of applications, but not by school climate factors (e.g., being surrounded by like-minded peers)
+- This suggest the possiblity of a latent factor that is captured by the number of applications, but not by school climate factors and achievement test scores (e.g., being surrounded by like-minded peers)
 - Overall, NYC middle schools should focus on getting more students to apply
   - Nearly 10% of schools have 0 applications.
-- One surprising finding is how school spending negatively impacts SPS acceptance.
-This will be further explained in the Methods/Results section.

 ## Work
 - The code for this project can be found in `analysis.ipynb` under the main directory